Azure/OpenShift/docs/known-issues.md

 `Microsoft.ContainerService/openShiftManagedClusters` resource after creation, except for scaling up or down the number of compute nodes.
 Currently the maximum number of compute nodes is limited to 5.

+## Cannot create cluster with FQDNs containing capital letters

+Currently, the Azure API accepts cluster creation requests with FQDNs containing capital letters, but the creation later fails.
+Do not include capital letters in FQDNs.